Ecdosis/Psef/README.md

 This readme describes the *final* functionality of the Psef service.
-As yet only a few parts are written, but functionality will be gradually added in the near future.
+As yet only a few parts are written, but functionality will be gradually added.
 This is a key technology in Ecdosis and will be supported in future.
 Psef is written in the form of a Java web application, for inclusion in Tomcat.
 But it can also be run as a standalone web service using Jetty.

 ## Rationale